 Although katydids can be found resting on herbaceous plants, they rarely damage them seriously.
 While some gardeners appreciate their “song,” others consider katydids garden pests and ask how to get rid of katydid bugs.

 Katydid Garden Pests

 It is important to learn information about katydids that can harm plants.
 One of the potentially harmful species of katydid is the broad-winged katydid.
 It is longer than other types of katydids in the garden, at 2 ½ inches (6 cm.), with the same bright green body.
 The leaves of the broad-winged katydid are veined and look like citrus leaves.
 This serves them well since it is citrus leaves that they like to eat.

 The broad-winged katydid feeds on the leaves of citrus trees generally in the morning.
 If they eat the foliage of a mature tree, no significant damage is done.
 However, they become katydid garden pests when they defoliate young citrus trees.

 These katydid garden pests may also eat the peel of young oranges growing on the trees.
 Their nibbling leaves smooth, sunken areas in the peel as the fruit continues to develop.
 While some fruit falls, others continue to hang on the tree but cannot be sold commercially because of the blemishes on the skin, termed “katydid damage.”
 Despite this name, the peel damage can just as easily be caused by other insects, like grasshoppers or crickets.

 How to Get Rid of Katydid Bugs

-In many cases, your best bet is to simply wait out the kaydid garden pests.
+In many cases, your best bet is to simply wait out the katydid garden pests.
 Practical control is difficult.
 However, if you find many katydid nymphs in your citrus tree while fruit is still small, you can apply spinosad.
-This pesticide is only mildly toxic, and works best if ingested by the insects.
+This pesticide is only mildly toxic and works best if ingested by the insects.